kpandya3/WorkCalendar2/README.md

 # WorkCalendar
-A simple gem to do simple date calculations
+A gem to do simple date calculations

 ## Installation
 ```